Bids as of 9:30 a.m. Pacific time; subject to change.

-Asking prices for next week are unchanged on all sizes.
+Asking prices for next week are 5 cents higher for Large and unchanged on all other sizes.

 Yearling feeder cattle traded firm to $5 higher with instances $6-8 higher.